Back in August, Air Canada revealed the full details of its new Aeroplan frequent flyer program. Well, the new program has just gone live as of today.

 - Paying just 5,000 miles for a stopover on a one-way award is a bargain

-- Family accounts will be possible
+- Family accounts are possible

 Book Lufthansa first class without paying fuel surcharges

 As someone who constantly books awards through the Aeroplan program, I like these changes.
 Personally I almost always book one-way awards, simply because of the way I travel, and that’s why I’m so excited about the new stopover policy.

 Based on my own redemption patterns, I’ll certainly come out ahead with any Lufthansa redemptions (due to fuel surcharges), as well as with any redemptions that involve stopovers.
 Meanwhile some of the creative one-way transatlantic awards I’ve booked on partners without fuel surcharges will likely cost me more.